huggingface/datasets/docs/source/use_dataset.rst

 Use Datasets
 ============

 So far, you loaded a dataset from the Hub and learned how to access the information stored inside the dataset.
-For the final part of the tutorial, you will tokenize and use your dataset with a framework such as PyTorch or TensorFlow.
+Now you will tokenize and use your dataset with a framework such as PyTorch or TensorFlow.
 By default, all Dataset columns are returned as Python objects.
 But you can bridge this gap by setting the format of a dataset.
 Formatting casts the columns into compatible PyTorch or TensorFlow types.

 .. note::